 • Late Payments – Top 50 Business Units, Top 50 Suppliers & Top 50 Buyers

 • Late Receipt of Invoice – Top 10 Suppliers

-The following graph is an example of the new Paid On Time Dashboard and the 2019 results.
+The following graph is an example of GPT's Paid On Time Dashboard and represents 2021 results.